Watudube/Project-SLFW/documentation/DesignDocument.md

 **<u>Nginx</u>**:

-Nginx is a high-performance web server that serves static frontend files (like React+Phaser builds) and acts as a reverse proxy for API and WebSocket requests to the backend.
-It handles HTTPS termination, load balancing, and routes traffic cleanly to Uvicorn.
+Nginx is a high-performance web server that serves static frontend files (like React+Phaser builds) There is the potential to use Nginx for load balancing in the future, to help with optimising horizontal scaling of containers.

 **<u>Uvicorn</u>**:

-Uvicorn is an ASGI server that runs the FastAPI backend.
+Uvicorn is an ASGI server that runs the FastAPI backend and executes the Python application code.
 It supports both HTTP and WebSocket protocols, managing connections and concurrency for real-time gameplay and standard API routes.
-It listens behind Nginx and executes the Python application code.

 **<u>FastAPI + Pydantic + SQLAlchemy</u>**: